 9.1 “Active Earner” means an Earner that can be issued unlimited Credentials in one year pursuant to an applicable Order Form.

 9.2 “Affiliate” means any entity that controls or is under common control by or with a Party.
 A corporation or other entity will be deemed to control another if it owns or controls more than fifty percent (50%) of the voting stock or other ownership interest in such corporation or entity.

 9.4 “Credential” means a digital representation of an achievement issued to an Earner by Issuer.
 Credentials include an image and metadata describing the achievement and may include supporting evidence and related information.

 9.5 “Credential Package” has the meaning set forth in the applicable Order Form.

-9.6 “Credly Content” means software (including machine images), data, text, audio, video or images Credly makes available in connection with the Credly Credentialing Platform to allow access to and use of the Services, including APIs; WSDLs; documentation including user guides and administrative guides as updated by Credly from time to time; sample code; software libraries; command line tools; proofs of concept; templates; and other related technology (including any of the foregoing that are provided by our personnel).
+9.6 “Credly Content” means software (including machine images), data, text, audio, video or images Credly makes available in connection with the Credly System to allow access to and use of the Services, including APIs; WSDLs; documentation including Administrator guides and administrative guides as updated by Credly from time to time; sample code; software libraries; command line tools; proofs of concept; templates; and other related technology (including any of the foregoing that are provided by our personnel).

-9.7 “Credly Credentialing Platform” means Credly’s proprietary software as a service platform that can be used to create, manage, and display Credentials, including related hardware and software (including associated APIs), including all updates, modifications and enhancement thereto.
-The Credly Credentialing Platform includes all Credly Marks and Credly Content.
+9.7 “Credly System” means Credly’s proprietary software as a service platform that can be used to create, manage, and display Credentials, including related hardware and software (including associated APIs), including all updates, modifications and enhancement thereto.
+The Credly System includes all Credly Marks and Credly Content.